£35K investment in upgraded lighting

-£35K investment in upgrading lighting reflects the ongoing environmental focus at GWP Group
+An ongoing environmental focus at GWP Group

 About LED Lights 4 You

-Other Environmental Initiatives at GWP
+Other environmental initiatives at GWP

-Besides actively encouraging a virtually waste-free process company-wide, the collected corrugated material is compacted and baled into 420Kg bundles which are fully recycled by a number of carefully chosen partners.
+Besides actively encouraging a virtually waste-free process company-wide, the collected corrugated material is compacted and baled into 420 kg bundles fully recycled by several carefully chosen partners.
 Approximately 450 tonnes of waste corrugated material are efficiently recycled each year.

 Of course, the focus on recycling doesn’t end there.